 The easiest way to get your license is online.
 There is a $3 convenience fee for online purchases, though, and you'll need to pay via a Visa or Mastercard.

 For a lifetime license, you'll have to fill out a separate application and either mail or bring it to 2145 NE 36th in Oklahoma City.

 - Fines for fishing without a license in the state of Oklahoma can be as high as $500.

-- License support the Oklahoma Department of Wildlife Conservation, an state agency that receives no other funding from taxes.
+- License support the Oklahoma Department of Wildlife Conservation, a state agency that receives no funding from taxes.